jnthn/p6-data-textorbinary/README.md

 # Data::TextOrBinary

-Implements a hueristic algorithm, very much like the one used by Git, to decide if some data is most likely to be text or binary.
+Implements a heuristic algorithm, very much like the one used by Git, to decide if some data is most likely to be text or binary.

 ## Synopsis